AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

 ## Step 7: Purchase and associate with a basic bandwidth plan

-A basic bandwidth plan provides bandwidth for data transmission over the Internet and inside Alibaba Cloud.
-To achieve global acceleration, you need to purchase a basic bandwidth plan and bind the basic bandwidth plan to a Global Accelerator instance.
+A basic bandwidth plan provides bandwidth for data transfer over the Internet and within Alibaba Cloud.
+To achieve global acceleration, you must purchase a basic bandwidth plan and bind it to the GA instance.

-To purchase and bind a basic bandwidth plan to a Global Accelerator instance, follow these steps:

-1. On the **Instances** page, click **Buy Basic Bandwidth Plan**.
+1. On the **Instances** page, click **Purchase Basic Bandwidth Plan**.

 2. On the buy page, set the following parameters, click **Buy Now**, and then pay for the order.